tyataessence/tyataessence.github.io/_posts/personal/2025-10-07-30-minute-formula.md

 ## <span style="color:#32CD32;">1.
 Small Actions → Light the Spark of Energy</span>

 **Why it matters:**
 Energy fuels every other habit.
-Without it, growth becomes grind.
+Without it, growth becomes tedious and exhausting.

 **Story in action:**
 You start the day with a quick 10-minute body refresh — a walk, stretch, or short mobility circuit.